ThingSet/thingset.github.io/docs/2c_binary_mode.md

           65 4261745F56                     # CBOR string: "Bat_V"
           65 4261745F41                     # CBOR string: "Bat_A"

-If the parent ID is passed as the endpoint, only the data node name is returned.
-All requested nodes must be children of the same parend node in this case.
+If the parent ID is passed as the endpoint, only the data object name is returned.
+All requested objects must be children of the same parent object in this case.

-**Example 2:** Request full path of node ID 0x71 (Bat_V)
+**Example 2:** Request full path of object ID 0x71 (Bat_V)

     Request:
     1E                                      NAMEID request
-       F7                                   # CBOR undefined as a wildcard 18 71                                # CBOR uint: 0x71 (node ID)
+       F7                                   # CBOR undefined as a wildcard 18 71                                # CBOR uint: 0x71 (object ID)

     Response:
     85                                      Content.
        6C 6F75747075742F4261745F56          # CBOR string: "output/Bat_V"

-If the path of a node is unknown (e.g. because it was obtained from a publication message), the entire path (see text mode) can be determined by setting the endpoint to undefined, as shown above.
+If the path of an object is unknown (e.g. because it was obtained from a publication message), the entire path (see text mode) can be determined by setting the endpoint to undefined, as shown above.

-**Example 3:** Request IDs for known data node names
+**Example 3:** Request IDs for known data object names

     Request:
     1E                                      NAMEID request